 This guide has also summarised what you can do immediately you suffer from an injury as a self-employed person, what can be claimed and how much money you could actually receive.
 To make things easier, we have inserted a paytable that shows the possible compensation amounts for different injuries for a self-employed injured on the job.
-The essence of this is to give you an idea of what to possibly expect.
-For more accurate figures, you can get in touch with us through our contact details at the bottom of this guide.
+The essence of this is to give you an idea of what to expect possibly.
+You can get in touch with us through our contact details at the bottom of this guide for more accurate figures.

-It is important to note that there are self-employed injury benefits even though the self-employed may not be able to enjoy the same level of rights like holiday pay, sick days etc. like permanent employees.
+It is important to note that self-employed injury benefits even though the self-employed may not enjoy the same level of rights like holiday pay, sick days etc., as permanent employees.
 However, they still have the same rights for health and safety.
-By this, we mean that self-employed people, who are working for a company, are entitled to be working in a safe environment.
+By this, we mean that self-employed people working for a company are entitled to be working in a safe environment.

-The implication is that the company will be expected to provide the same health and safety protection afforded to its employees to the self-employed person working with the company.
-Therefore, the self-employed and the permanent employees are considered the same when it comes to health and safety if both are working in the same facility.
+The implication is that the company will be expected to provide the same health and safety protection to its employees to the self-employed person working with the company.
+Therefore, the self-employed and the permanent employees are considered the same for health and safety if both are working in the same facility.

-It will all depend on the circumstances surrounding the issues of the injury caused, as each case is treated on its own merit.
+Going back to the question “self employed accident at work can I claim” will all depend on the circumstances surrounding the injury caused, as each case is treated on its own merit.
 However, if the self-employed and the work colleague are working for a company, the liability of the injury will fall on the company and not the self-employed workers.

 It is important to note that by law, the employer or company owner has a duty to ensure strict compliance with health and safety procedures by all workers in their facility, whether sell employed or permanent employees.
 Therefore, the company will be liable for any injury to anyone as a result of this breach.

-Slip, trip and fall injuries are one of the most common types of subcontractor accident at work, and often leave workers asking “can I claim compensation for a self employed accident at work involving a slip, trip or fall?”.
-It happens when a person slips, trips, and falls due to working in an unsafe environment, due to things such as wet surfaces, and faulty equipment, among others.
+Slip, trip and fall injuries are one of the most common types of subcontractor accident at work and often leave workers asking, “can I claim compensation for a self employed accident at work involving a slip, trip or fall?”.
+It happens when a person slips, trips, and falls due to working in an unsafe environment due to wet surfaces and faulty equipment.

-A work-related road traffic accident could happen as a result of several factors, like negligence on the part of a driver.
+A work-related road traffic accident could happen due to several factors, like negligence on the part of a driver.
 However, whatever the case, you can claim compensation for this kind of accident even as a self-employed person.

 The compensation claim will be made against the company or the individual that caused the accident.
 Your solicitor will look at the case and advise you on the best action to take in this regard.